 - needle marks

-- physical withdrawal symptoms when not taking the drug
+- physical withdrawal symptoms when not taking the drug or drinking

 - poor work or school performance